brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 # Motivation # {#motivation}

 In C++03, member functions could have *cv*-qualifications, so it was possible to have scenarios where a particular class would want both a `const` and non-`const` overload of a particular member.
 (Note that it was also possible to want `volatile` overloads, but those are less common and thus are not examined here.)
 In these cases, both overloads do the same thing &mdash; the only difference is in the types being accessed and used.
 This was handled by either duplicating the function while adjusting types and qualifications as necessary, or having one overload delegate to the other.
-An example of the latter can be found in Scott Meyers's "Effective C++" [[Effective]], Item 3:
+An example of the latter can be found in Scott Meyers's "Effective C++" [@Effective], Item 3:

 ```c++
 class TextBlock {